risc0/risc0/cmake/README.CMake.md

 CMake build process.
 --------------------

 CMake is used to build tools test and risc ELF from the VM.
 CMake will assume that the RISC toolset is installed and available in PATH It is also possible to configure a tree only for the risc code or only for VM

 To compile methods using a compiler available in PATH variable:

-	cmake ../risc0 -DCMAKE_TOOLCHAIN_FILE=../risc0/cmake/riscv.cmake
+cmake -G Ninja -S . -B cmake-build -DCMAKE_TOOLCHAIN_FILE=cmake/riscv.cmake

 General settings
 ----------------
-	ENABLE_TESTS         - will install Gtest and compile tests BUILD_RISCVM         - will build native set
-	BUILD_CROSS_RISC     - will also compile methods via cross BUILD_EMBEDDED_RISC  - will compile methods as a part of the single tree
+  ENABLE_TESTS         - will install Gtest and compile tests BUILD_RISCVM         - will build native set BUILD_CROSS_RISC     - will also compile methods via cross BUILD_EMBEDDED_RISC  - will compile methods as a part of the single tree

 RISC-V toolchain
 ----------------